salvoravida/localhostify/README.md

 ```shell
 npx localhostify --chrome-ext
 ```

 This command will create a folder "localhostify-ext" on your project.
-Load it on Chrome.
+Load it on Chrome Extensions Tab (Enable Dev Mode to see the LOAD button).
 That's all!.

 Note: if you update your .localhostify.js config, please execute again `npx localhostify --chrome-ext` to update also the ext.
 It the browser is opened, refresh all the exstensions.
 </br></br>

 ---
 ### 👏 Contributing